Fighting Fiscal Drag: 10 Strategies to Offset Frozen Tax Thresholds in 2026/27

 - State Pension income being coded against your employment

-- An emergency tax code that was never updated after you started a new job
+- An emergency tax code that was never updated after you started a new job — see our emergency tax code guide to fix this

 Check your code via the HMRC App or Personal Tax Account.
 If you spot an error, call HMRC on 0300 200 3300.
 For a full guide, see our HMRC Tax Code Changes April 2026 article.